Print the instruction card! Making Bread in a Wonder Oven

 Definition of a Wonder Oven (also called a Wonder Box):

-The insulation of the Wonder Oven keeps food at a high cooking temperature for hours.
-This means that you use a fraction of the energy/fuel that you normally would’ve needed to cook!
-Inversely, the Wonder Oven can also be used to keep cold foods cold and frozen foods frozen.
+The insulating properties of the Wonder Oven means it can keep food at a high cooking temperature for hours, or inversely keeps cold foods cold and frozen foods frozen.
+This means that you use a fraction of the energy/fuel that you normally would’ve needed to cook or possibly save frozen items from being wasted in a power outage!

 Cooking with a Wonder Oven

-I use my wonder box/ wonder oven all the time.
+I use my wonder oven all the time.
 I make bread in it as well as many other things.
-With two Wonder Boxes, the other night I cooked chicken in one and some potatoes in the other for dinner.
+With two wonder ovens, the other night I cooked chicken in one and some potatoes in the other for dinner.
 I left them all day to cook and never had to worry about burning.
-One of the things I love best about it is the food is ready to go when you are!
+One of the things I love best about it is the food is ready to go when you are and it never burns!

-Here’s a list of some of the things you can make using a Wonder Oven which you’ll find here on the blog (visit this archive to find the recipes):
+Here’s a list of some of the things you can make using a wonder oven which you’ll find here on the blog (visit this archive to find all the recipes):

 - Any dish requiring a simmer time